Worship and Tribute: Production and style

 Guitarist Todd Weinstock has regarded continuity as the biggest difference between Glassjaw's debut album and Worship and Tribute, noting "EYEWTKAS was just kind a bunch of songs written over years and when we got signed we were like 'okay we got some songs we can throw together.'
 With Worship we went into it with the intentions of writing an album that made sense as a unit as opposed to a bunch of songs, some of which may have even been written four years earlier!"
 He also noted that, due to the fact that the album was written around the time of the September 11 attacks, its tone was affected by the tragedy.

 Originally, Worship and Tribute was to have twelve songs with the last song entitled "Convectuoso."
 The band, however, had recorded the song with their previous label, Roadrunner Records, for the "Ry Ry's Song" single.
 Since Glassjaw abruptly ended their contract to sign with Warner Bros., Roadrunner retained the rights to that song and refused to let the newly rerecorded "Convectuoso" be released on the final album despite being on promotional copies.
-The vinyl release of Worship and Tribute featured in the band's 20+ Year Anniversary Collection, released in 2022, features the re-recording, as was initially intended.
+In 2022, after Roadrunner was absorbed into Warner Music Group, Glassjaw reached out to Warner Bros. to put "Convectuoso" as the final track on the vinyl release of Worship and Tribute featured in the band's 20+ Year Anniversary Collection, as was initially intended.